-2.7 There were 416 net dwelling completions in North Norfolk during the year which compares to 258 in the previous year.
-The annual average number of dwellings built in the last 10 years was 365.
-The chart overleaf shows dwelling completions by year.
-The low figures recorded in 2003/04 and 2004/05 are likely to reflect changes in the method of recording completions rather than low completion rates.
+2.7 The low figures recorded in 2003/04 and 2004/05 are likely to have been a result of changes in the method of recording completions rather than low completion rates.
 The high figures for 2007/08 and 2009/10 were due in part to the inclusion of dwellings at Coltishall and West Raynham Airbases coming forward that were not previously available on the open market.
-The table below shows how many of the new dwellings were new build, conversions, change of use etc and indicates that changes of use make up a significant proportion of new dwelling completions.
-Of the 187 new builds 51% were houses or bungalows and 49% were flats, maisonettes or apartments.
+The table below shows how many of the new dwellings provided in the last two years were new build, conversions, change of use and other types, indicating that new builds and changes of use (which includes the Variation or Removal of Conditions on existing buildings to allow for residential occupation) make up a significant proportion of dwelling completions.